collint8/seg3d.pages/Manuals/Seg3DBasicFunctionality.md

 4.8 Message History Window
 --------------------------

 The Message History Window is not opened by default when Seg3D is opened.
-This window is opened by clicking on the message history icon in the bottom left of the screen in the tool bar (Table \[tab:toolbaricons\]).
+This window is opened by clicking on the message history icon in the bottom left of the screen in the tool bar ([Table 3.7](#toolbaricons)).
 This window will show the messages that Seg3D displays when many functions are performed.
 This can be used to track your steps at a high level.

 5 Basic Program Functions
 =========================